 When You Retire Again…

 When you retire again, a new retirement date will be established.
 Please note that a new retirement date can result in a delay in receiving cost-of-living adjustments (COLAs) and may affect the calculation of your final average salary.
 In addition, if you previously retired under an early retirement incentive plan enacted by the Legislature and your pension is recalculated, you would lose any incentive service included in the calculation of your original benefit.

 …with less than two years of service credit

-If you are a member of Tier 2, 3, 4, 5 or 6, and you earn less than two years of service credit in your new membership; your original pension will be reinstated along with your option election and date of retirement.
+If you are a member of Tier 2, 3, 4, 5 or 6, and you earn less than two years of service credit in your new membership, your original pension will be reinstated along with your option election and date of retirement.
 You will not receive an additional benefit for the service credit earned after your return to membership.
-If you are a Tier 1 member with less than two years of service credit, your original pension will be reinstated and you will receive an additional benefit based on your service after the return to membership.
+If you are a Tier 1 member and you earn less than two years of service credit in your new membership, your original pension will be reinstated and you will receive an additional benefit based on your service after the return to membership.

 Once you earn two or more years of service credit in your new membership, you will have the option to receive a recalculated pension that takes into account your original service credit, the additional service credit you earned, and any increase in salary.
 You may also select a new option for benefit payments, if you wish.

 Please note that, in order to receive a recalculated benefit that includes your additional service, you will have to repay, at the Single Life Allowance (Option 0) rate, the entire amount of the pension that you received when you first retired.
 You may repay the amount, plus interest, either in a lump sum or by installments before you retire again, or you may request a permanent actuarial reduction of the new pension calculated by us to account for the previously received benefits.